Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Covariance matrix

 \subsection{Jackknife method}

-The advantage of jackknife method is that it is independent of any assumptions about the cosmological model.
-As this method uses data for the estimation of the covariance matrix, it also naturally takes into account the different survey selections effects and any unforeseen systematic errors.
-However, the jackknife method assumes that the observed data is an accurate representation of the distribution of measurements and is inherently blind to cosmic variance.
+The advantage of {the} jackknife method is that it is independent of any assumptions regarding the cosmological model.
+As this method uses data for the estimation of the covariance matrix, it also naturally takes into account the different survey selection effects and any unforeseen systematic errors.
+However, the jackknife method assumes that the observed data are an accurate representation of the distribution of measurements and is inherently blind to cosmic variance.

-To apply the jackknife method, we followed the delete-one approach and make $\text{N}_{\text{sub}}=90$ disjoint partitions of the DESI-LIS survey footprint.
-We then computed the angular power spectra by omitting one sub-sample at a time.
-If we denote by $C_{L,i}$ the angular power spectrum computed by removing the $i^{\text{th}}$ sub-sample, the covariance matrix can be estimated as \citep{Norberg2009}
+To apply the jackknife method, we followed the delete-one approach and {made} $\text{N}_{\text{sub}}=90$ disjoint partitions of the DESI-LIS survey footprint.
+We then computed the angular power spectra by omitting one subsample at a time.
+If we use $C_{L,i}$ to denote the angular power spectrum computed by removing the $i^{\text{th}}$ subsample, the covariance matrix can be estimated as \citep{Norberg2009}